Newcastle & Hunter Rugby League

-Newcastle & Hunter Community Rugby League is the governing body of second tier rugby league in the Newcastle and Hunter Region and the 4^{th} tier of Rugby League in Australia.
+Newcastle & Hunter Community Rugby League is the governing body of second tier rugby league in the Newcastle and Hunter Region and the 4th tier of Rugby League in Australia.

 It is now the largest senior Rugby League competition in the world.
 Newcastle & Hunter Rugby League competitions consist of five senior men's divisions, A Grade, B Grade, C Grade, D Grade Northern Conference & D Grade Southern Conference.
 The league also has three Ladies League Tag divisions.
 Currently there are over 45 men's teams from 37 clubs and 21 Ladies League Tag teams.

 History

 Formed in 2006 after a merger between the Maitland & Coalfields Rugby League and Lower Hunter Rugby League competitions.

-The inaugural season of Newcastle & Hunter Rugby League commenced in 2007 after the amalgamation of the Lower Hunter Rugby League and the Maitland & Coalfields Rugby League.
-24 teams from 23 clubs entered 3 grades in the first season.
+The inaugural season of Newcastle & Hunter Rugby League commenced in 2007 with 24 teams from 23 clubs entering 3 grades in the first season.